kskelm/baringo/README.md

 * After any successful service call, client.getQuota() will return a Quota object with updated limit info on the current authenticated client.
 See http://api.imgur.com/#limits for more information.
 * As of version 1.0.0 all calls are synchronous.
 This may change in the future to allow async versions.
 * Baringo relies on Retrofit2 and OkHttp3.
-I tried using Baringo with another projec that required Retrofit 1.x and it didn't go well.
+I tried using Baringo with another project that required Retrofit 1.x and it didn't go well.
+* Why "Baringo?"
+Baringo is an endangered sub-species of giraffe, found around the Lake Baringo area of Kenya.
+Therefore Baringo seemed like an appropriate name for an Imgur API client.  https://en.wikipedia.org/wiki/Rothschild's_giraffe